ioverho/ioverho.github.io/content/blog/Sampling Maximally Diverse Subsets/index.md

 Applied machine-learning often requires reasoning about points in high-dimensional spaces, where distances encode some form of information.
 A few times now I've needed to summarize such semantically rich spaces using a very small subset of samples.
 In such cases, ideally you want samples that come from diverse, non-overlapping regions in the space, maximizing the information content per sample.

-Succinctly, this yields an optimization problem of the form,
+Symbolically, we can express this as an optimization problem of the following form:
 $$
 \begin{align}
     \underset{\mathcal{X}}{\operatorname{arg max}}\quad&\min\quad\{d(x, x^\prime)|x, x^{\prime}\in\mathcal{X}, x\not= x^\prime\}\\ &\text{s.t.}\quad|\mathcal{X}|=k
 \end{align}
 $$
-or put otherwise, we want to find a subset $\mathcal{X}$ of size $k$, where the nearest neighbours are as distant from each other as possible.
-Visually, this looks something like:
+Put otherwise, we want to find a subset $\mathcal{X}$ of size $k$, where the nearest neighbours are as distant from each other as possible.
+So we want to go from the left image to the right.

 ![A visual depiction of maximally diverse subsampling of a uniformly distributed square.](figures/some_points.svg)

+While the chosen samples in the right image come from the left image, the points are nicely spread out.
+The sample does not exhibit clumpiness, and each region of the space is fairly represented.

 As it happens, such problems crop up all over the place.
-Unfortunately, similar problems (e.g., the [maximally diverse grouping problem](https://grafo.etsii.urjc.es/optsicom/mdgp.html), [bin packing](https://en.wikipedia.org/wiki/Bin_packing_problem)) are understood to have NP-hard exact solutions.
+Unfortunately, similar problems (e.g., the [maximally diverse grouping problem](https://grafo.etsii.urjc.es/optsicom/mdgp.html), [bin packing](https://en.wikipedia.org/wiki/Bin_packing_problem)) are understood to be NP-hard.
 Given that our dataset is going to comprise thousands or millions of datapoints, brute search is probably out of the question.

 Then again, exact solutions are overrated.
-Is it possible to find a good enough approximation quickly?
+Can we find an approximation that is good enough, as quickly as possible?

 ## Space-Filling Designs